WICG/attribution-reporting-api/README.md

 location.
 It is required to be the result of a redirect so that the reporting origin can make server-side decisions about when attribution reports should trigger.
+Note that `.well-known` is only used to register a path that the browser will understand; it shouldn't point to any actual resource, since the request will be cancelled internally.

 Conversion registration requires the `conversion-measurement` Feature Policy to be enabled in the context the request is made.
 As described in [Publisher Controls for Impression Declaration](#publisher-controls-for-impression-declaration), this Feature Policy will be enabled by default in the top-level context and in same-origin children, but disabled in cross-origin children.